We will use the quanteda package

 id stance explanation

-2021-Biden Pro The text acknowledges climate change as a crisis by referring to “a cry for survival comes from the planet itself” and “a climate in crisis.”
-This indicates a recognition of climate change as a significant issue that needs to be addressed, aligning with a pro stance on climate change action.
+2021-Biden Pro The text acknowledges climate change as a crisis, referring to it as a ‘cry for survival from the planet itself’ and a ‘climate in crisis.’
+This indicates a recognition of the issue and a stance in favor of addressing it.

 Adjusting the stance detection task